3mdeb/96boards-docs-wiki/HiKey-RPB-Debian-Build-Source-16.03.md

 defconfig: arch/arm64/defconfig kernel/configs/distro.config
 ```

-The kernel image (@Image@) is located in the @/boot@ directory from the system partition (rootfs), with the modules also installed in the root file system.
+The kernel image (`Image`) is located in the `/boot` directory from the system partition (`rootfs`), with the modules also installed in the root file system.
 It is possible for a user to rebuild the kernel and run a custom kernel image instead of the released kernel.
 You can build the kernel using any recent GCC release using the git tree, tag and defconfig mentioned above.
 This release only supports booting with device tree, as such both the device tree blobs need to be built as well.

 The HiKey is an ARMv8 platform, and the kernel is compiled for the Aarch64 target.
 Even though it is possible to build natively, on the target board, It is recommended to build the Linux kernel on a PC development host.
 In which case you need to install a cross compiler for the ARM architecture.
 It is recommended to download the "Linaro GCC cross compiler [Aarch64 little-endian)](http://releases.linaro.org/14.11/components/toolchain/binaries/aarch64-linux-gnu/gcc-linaro-4.9-2014.11-x86_64_aarch64-linux-gnu.tar.xz).